whitemech/LydiaSyft/README.md

 ## Use LydiaSyft as a library

 The software also provides C++ APIs.
-Here there is an example:
+Here there is an example of usage:

 ```cpp
 #include <memory>